Mobilpadde/NRAW.js/README.md

 })
 ```

-In the examples below, the first method will be used.
+In the examples below, the first method will be applied.

 ### User